Current Abortion Laws and Access in Wisconsin

 How far along is your pregnancy?

-An in-clinic abortion is available in Illinois up to 23 weeks +6 days and in Minnesota up to 21 weeks +6 days.
-Pill abortion via clinic care is available up to 11 weeks from your last period (this means 9 weeks from conception).
-In Minnesota, pill abortion is available up to 9 weeks from your last period at the Robbinsdale Clinic, and up to 10 or 11 weeks from your last period at other clinics.
-In Illinois, pill abortion is available up to 10 weeks from your last menstrual period at the American Women’s Medical Center, and up to 11 weeks from your last menstrual period at the other clinics.
+An in-clinic abortion is available in Wisconsin up to 21 weeks +6 days, Illinois up to 23 weeks +6 days and in Minnesota up to 21 weeks +6 days.
+Pill abortion via clinic care is available up to 11 weeks + 0 days from your last period (this means 9 weeks from conception).
 Aid Access is available to anyone in any state and offers pill abortion up to 12 weeks from your last menstrual period.
 If you know the first day of your last period, you can calculate your weeks using an online pregnancy calculator.

 Is location a concern?